|18th December |

 In one sequence, while discussing the upcoming lorry challenge Jeremy Clarkson said to the other presenters: What matters to lorry drivers?
 Murdering prostitutes?
 Fuel economy?

 A few minutes later, whilst driving a lorry, Jeremy Clarkson said: This is a hard job [driving a lorry] and I'm not just saying this to win favour with lorry drivers: change gear; change gear; change gear; check your mirrors; murder a

 Ofcom received 339 complaints about comments made by Jeremy Clarkson concerning lorry drivers.

 Ofcom considered these complaints under Rule 2.3 (material that may cause offence must be justified by the context).

 Top Gear is a long-running entertainment programme and viewers, in general, have come to expect a certain level of outspoken, adult-oriented humour from the presenters.

 can vary widely between people and Ofcom recognised that the comments made by Jeremy Clarkson could be offensive to some people.
-Ofcom is not an arbiter of good taste but rather it must judge whether a broadcaster has applied
+Ofcom is not an arbiter of good taste but rather it must judge whether a broadcaster has applied generally accepted standards

 The interview included the following: